aliftoriq/go-crud/README.md

    The API should now be running on `http://localhost:4001`.

+6. Access the Swagger documentation by opening your web browser and navigating to http://localhost:4001/docs.
+You can test the API endpoints using the Swagger interface.

 ## Routes

 This is an overview of the available routes and endpoints for the RESTful API.
 The API requires authentication using a Firebase token, which is obtained from cookies.
 Users must log in before accessing any other route, except for the signup and login routes.